arixmkii/qcw/README.md

 #### `Lima`

-Version `2.1.4` with 3 patch sets:
+Version `2.2.0` with 1 patch set:
-* Support WSL2 as a replacement for msys2/cygwin;
+* Support WSL2 as a replacement for msys2/cygwin.
-* Bump miminal QEMU on Windows to 11.0.0.

 #### `Podman`